Broad outline of Cabinet emerges as issue remain unresolved

 Fianna Fáil will take the Department of Housing, and Darragh O’Brien, the party’s housing spokesman, is tipped for that slot, although Offaly TD Barry Cowen was also previously housing spokesman.

-Fianna Fáil is also set to take the Department of Agriculture.
+Some sources said Fianna Fail was in line for the Department of Agriculture but others said Fine Gael may hold on to it.
 Fianna Fáil deputy leader Dara Calleary will hope for a substantial portfolio too and it was not clear on Friday night if a full Cabinet post for the higher education sector will be created as Mr Martin had previously promised.

 There was intense speculation within Fianna Fáil on Friday night on the future of Dublin Bay South TD Jim O’Callaghan, with suggestions he could be left out of Cabinet if Fine Gael takes the justice portfolio as expected.